bitnami/charts/bitnami/kiam/README.md

   helm install my-release bitnami/kiam
 ```

-> NOTE: KIAM has been designed to work on a Kubernetes cluster deployed on top of AWS even it is possible to deploy it in other environments.
+> NOTE: KIAM has been designed to work on a Kubernetes cluster deployed on top of AWS, although it is possible to deploy it in other environments.

 ## Introduction